craig-m/openbsd-box/README.md

 ## build OpenBSD VM

-Packer will download the OpenBSD installation media, [stable](https://www.openbsd.org/stable.html) `installXX.iso`, for us and then handle the full installation start to finish automatically with the end result being a reusable VM image.
+Packer will download the OpenBSD installation media, [stable](https://www.openbsd.org/stable.html) `installXX.iso`, and then handle the full install start to finish - all automatically - with the end result being a reusable image to create virtual machines from.

 Check the packer [HCL](https://github.com/hashicorp/hcl):